Activities of the Tokai Japan Canada Society

 Hanami Party

 Each spring, when the cherry blossoms are in bloom, we gather in the park for a delightful picnic featuring a Canadian-style BBQ and potluck.
-We've even been know to rustle up some Canadian beers for the occasion.
 There's usually a short window when the blossoms are in full bloom on a weekend...so the event usually happens rain or shine (it's OK!
 We bring tarps!)

 Celebrate Canada Day with an event that is gaining a reputation in the expat community as the party of the summer in Nagoya.
-A catered backyard-BBQ hosted at the residence of the Canadian Consul to Nagoya always draws a good mix of Canadian, Japanese and other members of the international community.
+A catered BBQ always draws a good mix of Canadian, Japanese and other members of the international community.

 Space is limited, and priority is given to TJCS members.
 Be sure to reserve early.

-On the long weekend in September, when the central-Japan heat begins to subside, we head for the hills to enjoy 2 nights of camping.
+On a weekend in September, when the central-Japan heat begins to subside, we head for the hills to enjoy 1 night of camping.
 Campers have the choice of bringing a tent or renting bungalows.
 Meals are cooked over an open fire, and in the evenings we gather around the campfire to relax, tell stories and roast marshmallows.

 Canadian Thanksgiving Dinner